 Many opportunities exist for Sikh youth to participate in Scouting programs.
-The Scout Oath and Scout Law blend seamlessly with the Sikh belief system, and the focus on giving back to your community goes hand in hand with the Sikh teachings that proscribe "serving humanity through completely selfless service.”
+The Scout Oath and Scout Law blend seamlessly with the Sikh belief system, and the focus on giving back to your community goes hand-in-hand with the Sikh teachings that prescribe “serving humanity through completely selfless service.”

-Sikh Scouts also have the opportunity to earn the Sikh Religious Award available at each grade level.
+Sikh Scouts have the opportunity to earn the Sikh Religious Award available at each grade level.
 Workbooks are available for each:

-For more information about Sikhs and Scouting click on the “Sikhs and Scouts” brochure that was created by a Garden State Council Volunteer (and proud parent of two Sikh Eagle Scouts), and was adopted by the National Council of Boy Scouts of America.
-Click here for another brochure on why Sikhs should join Scouting.
-Click here to learn more about the Sikhs in Scouting initiative.
+For more information about Sikhs and Scouting download the “Sikhs and Scouts” brochure (below) that was created by a Garden State Council volunteer (and proud parent of two Sikh Eagle Scouts).
+This brochure was adopted by the National Council of Boy Scouts of America.

-If you would like to bring Scouting to your Sikh community, or would like to know more about how to involve your son with a traditional Scouting unit, please contact: Kavneet (Kavi) Pannu President of the American Sikh Council and an Assistant Scoutmaster for 48 in Berlin, NJ.
+If you would like to bring Scouting to your Sikh community, or would like to know more about how to involve your child with a traditional Scouting unit, please contact: Kavneet (Kavi) Pannu, President of the American Sikh Council and an Assistant Scoutmaster for a Scouts BSA Troop in Berlin, N.J.

 Sikh Scouts in the Media

 - This classic video from 1941 shows longtime Sikh involvement in Scouting.
 Sikh Scouts pay tribute to–and serve as the funeral escorts for–Lord Baden-Powell during the funeral and burial in Nyeri, Kenya: https://www.youtube.com/watch?v=rUtANggZntI